 In theory, meaning cannot be imposed from outside, it is always materialized by each one of us from inside to outside.

-In practice, it means moving away from teaching ABOUT language to doing something IN language and letting students use the language and build the meaning.
+In practice, it means moving away from teaching ABOUT language to doing something IN language and letting students use the language, experiment with, and construct the meaning.

-Fortunately, there are more and more scientific arguments now that this is how languages are learnt, and that is extremely optimistic, because once again it turns out that proper language teaching has a lot in common with genuine education.
+Fortunately, there are more and more scientific arguments nowadays that this is how languages are learnt, and that is extremely optimistic, because once again, it turns out that proper language teaching has a lot in common with genuine education.

 Further implications involve emphasis on meaningful conversations, run ideally in small groups or individually.